 Global safety standards

-To facilitate greater commonality in performance across all Skanska business units twelve Global Safety Standards have been put in place.
+To facilitate greater commonality in performance across all Skanska business units sixteen Global Safety Standards have been put in place.
 They are:

 In Skanska we recognise that falls from height are responsible for more fatalities and serious injuries than any other category of accident in the construction industry worldwide.
 Therefore it is essential that whatever the height the risks of injury are controlled.

 On Skanska jobsites all temporary works of every kind that are required on site for the construction of the Permanent Works are covered by this safety standard including ;Falsework and formwork systems, supports for deep excavation and working platforms for heavy mobile equipment including cranes and piling rigs.

 10. Excavation and trenching

 In carrying out excavation and trenching activities ground conditions can vary, even in short distances.
 A small fall of earth is capable of inﬂicting serious or even fatal injuries.
 Design and installation of systems by qualified personnel is a key element of the standard.

 Lifting operations are an everyday activity on construction sites but they represent one of the highest risk activities.
 Lifting operations can be undertaken by a variety of equipment powered or manual including cranes, excavators, piling rigs, gantry cranes, forklift and telehandlers.
 On Skanska jobsites all lifting is covered by this safety standard.

 12. Confined spaces